+We encourage students to think about the subject in context.
+This improves their overall chemical aptitude, as well as informing Sixth Form subject choices.
 In addition to this, students are invited to attend regular guest lectures from active scientists and related professionals.
 Recently, this included the Nobel Prize winning chemist Sir Fraser Stoddart.
-The Department also invites D Block students to attend the training sessions for a national competition called the Cambridge Chemistry Challenge.
+The Department also invites D Block students to attend the training sessions for the Cambridge Chemistry Challenge (a national competition).